Skujaks/4Musketeers/README.md

 - Sent notification for water damage

 ## Running the demo
 Download the code from ... and flash it to the stm32nucleo using mbed IDE.
-To get the project working correctly wire
+To get the project working correctly wire all the components.
+The X-NUCLEO-IKS4A1 expansion board must be connected to the STM32 Nucleo.